Chocolate Glossary

 Lecithin:

-A natural emulsifier used in chocolate to improve its flow properties.
-Milk Chocolate: Chocolate with at least 10% chocolate liquor and 12% milk solids, combined with sugar, cocoa butter, lecithin and vanilla.
-Optional is to add-in cocoa powder.
+Chocolate with at least 10% chocolate liquor and 12% milk solids, combined with sugar, cocoa butter, lecithin, and vanilla.
+Optional to add cocoa powder.

 Semi-Sweet Chocolate: